 As captain John lifted the 1995 Coca-Cola Cup, beating Bolton Wanderers 2-1 before losing to Manchester United in the 1996 FA Cup final.
 Making over 400 appearances for the club in all competitions, Barnes won two First Division titles, two FA Cups and the League Cup with Liverpool.

 He then moved from Liverpool in 1997 to join former team mate and manager Kenny Dalglish at Newcastle United before joining Charlton Athletic.

-In the summer of 1999 John joined Scottish giants Celtic as Head Coach, where he laid the foundations for the club's future success including buying Swedish international Henrik Larsson and overseeing the redevelopment of the side.
+In the summer of 1999, John Barnes joined Scottish giants Celtic as Head Coach, where he laid the foundations for the club's future success including buying Swedish international Henrik Larsson and overseeing the redevelopment of the side.

-John has since joined Channel 5 and is the channel's principle football presenter and regularly brings his insightful knowledge and understanding of football to television screens.
-In conjunction with his television work John is also studying for his UEFA B License and plays an active role in the Liverpool Legends team.
+John later joined Channel 5 as the channel's principle football presenter and regularly brings his insightful knowledge and understanding of football to television screens.